 KEPRO is the authorization review agent for all EIDBI authorization requests for the following services:

-Use the secure web-based portal mhcp.kepro.com to submit the completed the Comprehensive-Multi-Disciplinary Evaluation (CMDE) Medical Necessity Summary Information (DHS-7108) (PDF) and Individual Treatment Plan (ITP) and Progress Monitoring (DHS-7109) (PDF) and any other required documentation.
+Use the secure web-based portal mhcp.kepro.com to submit the completed Comprehensive-Multi-Disciplinary Evaluation (CMDE) Medical Necessity Summary Information (DHS-7108) (PDF) and Individual Treatment Plan (ITP) and Progress Monitoring (DHS-7109) (PDF), including any other required documentation.
 KEPRO has training available on how to complete an authorization request and upload documents using the portal.